elastic/sysgrok/README.md

   -h, --help            show this help message and exit -v, --verbose         Verbose output
   -d, --debug           Debug output
-  -e, --echo-input      Echo the input provided to perf-gpt.
+  -e, --echo-input      Echo the input provided to perf-copilot.
 Useful when input is piped in and you want to see what it is -m MODEL, --model MODEL
                         The OpenAI model to use.
 Must be one of the chat completion models.
 See https://platform.openai.com/docs/models/model-endpoint-compatibility for valid options.